klustria/oci-devops-helidon-example/README.md

    * OCI DevOps Service
      1. `OCI DevOps Project` that will contain all the DevOps components needed for this project.
      2. `OCI Code Repository` that will host the Application source code project.
-     3. `DevOps Build Pipeline` with the following stages:
+     3. `DevOps Build Pipeline` for the `INSTANCE` if configured, with the following stages:
-        1. Manage Build - executes steps to download JDK20, maven and building the Helidon application
+        1. Manage Build - Executes steps to download JDK20, maven and building the Helidon application.
-        2. Deliver Artifacts - Uploads the built Helidon app and the Deployment to the Artifact Repository
+        2. Deliver Artifacts - Uploads the built Helidon app and the Deployment spec to the Artifact Repository.
-        3. Trigger Deployment - Triggers the Deployment Pipeline
+        3. Trigger Deployment - Triggers the Instance's Deployment Pipeline.
-     4. `DevOps Deployment Pipeline` that will perform the following on the target environment:
+     4. `DevOps Deployment Pipeline` for the `INSTANCE` if configured, that will perform the following on the target environment:
         1. Download JDK20
         2. Install OCI CLI and use it to download the Application Deliverable
         3. Run the Application
-     5. `DevOps Instance Group environment` that will be used by the `Deployment Pipeline` to identify the created `OCI Compute Instance` as the deployment target.
+     5. `DevOps Build Pipeline` for `OKE` if configured, with the following stages:
+        1. Manage Build - Executes a Dockerfile to build the application  as a Docker image.
+        2. Deliver Artifacts - Uploads image to the Container Registry  and the Deployment spec to the Artifact Repository
+        3. Trigger Deployment - Triggers the OKE's Deployment Pipeline.
+     6. `DevOps Deployment Pipeline` for `OKE` if configured, that will perform the following on the target environment:
+        1. Create a Kubernetes service with LoadBalancer type.
+        2. Create a Kubernetes deployment using the built docker image
-     6. `DevOps Trigger` that will invoke the pipeline lifecycle from start to finish when a push event occurs on the `OCI Code Repository`.
+     7. `DevOps Trigger` for the `INSTANCE` and `OKE`, whichever is configured, that will invoke the pipeline lifecycle from start to finish when a push event occurs on the `OCI Code Repository`.
    * OCI Artifact Registry
      1. `OCI Artifact Repository` that will host the built Helidon App Binaries and Deployment Manifest as versioned artifacts.
+     2. `OCI Container Registry` that will host the built Helidon App as a versioned Docker image.
    * OCI Platfrom
+     1. `INSTANCE` if configured
         1. `OCI Compute Instance` that opens port 8080 from the firewall.
 This is where the application will be eventually deployed.
         2. `OCI Virtual Cloud Network (VCN)` with `Security List` containing an Ingress that opens port 8080.
 Port 8080 is where the Helidon application will be accessed from.
 The `OCI VCN` will be used by the `OCI Compute Instance` for its network needs.
+     2. `OKE` if configured
+        1. `OKE Cluster` that will host the application as a Kubernetes deployment.
+        2. `OKE Node Pool` with 1 worker node.
+        3. `OCI Virtual Cloud Network (VCN)` with `Subnets` and `Security Lists` for the Kubernetes API endpoint, Worker Node, and LoadBalancer.
 5. Diagram below depicts how the DevOps setup will work:

    ![](./images/devops-diagram.png)